Shakeskeyboarde/wurk/packages/cli/README_CUSTOM_COMMANDS.md

 - `peerDependencies`
 - `optionalDependencies`
 - `devDependencies`
+- `isPrivate`

 **Generated properties:**

-- `dir`: Absolute root directory of the workspace.
-- `selected`: True if the workspace matched the Werk [global options](README.md#command-line-options).
 - `localDependencies`: Map of local dependency [workspace references](#workspace-references) (by name).
 This includes direct and indirect dependencies.
 - `localDependents`: Map of local dependent [workspace references](#workspace-references) (by name).
 This includes direct and indirect dependents.
+- `dir`: Absolute root directory of the workspace.
+- `isRoot`: True if the workspace is the root workspace.
+- `isSelected`: True if the workspace matched the Werk [global options](README.md#command-line-options). _This property is mutable._

 **Package methods:**